FatConan/malic-acid/README.md

 representing and generating HTML forms for that purpose in a standardised way (based around Play's Twirl templating library).

-*Malic Acid* is a collection of Javascript (Actually ECMAScript 6) classes and helpers designed to add frequently encountered interactions atop the HTML forms as well as offering a standardised mechanism to translate HTML form data into JSON (and vice versa) so that it can be submitted to REST endpoints.
+*Malic Acid* is a collection of Javascript (actually ECMAScript 6) classes and helpers designed to add frequently encountered interactions atop the HTML forms as well as offering a standardised mechanism to translate HTML form data into JSON (and vice versa) so that it can be submitted to REST endpoints.
 Like